Ray (The Promised Neverland)

 Ray (レイ, Rei) is a character in the manga series The Promised Neverland, created by Kaiu Shirai and Posuka Demizu.
 Ray is an 11-year-old boy living at Grace Field House.
 Like Emma and Norman, Ray consistently gets perfect scores on his daily exams.
 He is known for being an avid reader with high intellectual abilities, blunt skepticism and cunning.

 In the anime adaptation, he is voiced by Mariya Ise in Japanese and by Laura Stahl in the English version.
-In the live-action film adaptation, he is portrayed by Kairi Jyo and Ruito Yamashiro.
+In the live-action film adaptation, he is portrayed by Kairi Jo and Ruito Yamashiro.

 Ray has ranked highly in various awards and polls.
 In 2020, he was awarded the Joint Character Wildcard at the 6th Anime Trending Awards.
 He was also praised for his character development and for his important role in the series.

 Creation

-According to Kaiu Shirai, Ray unlike his siblings has an opposite and darker personality.
+According to Kaiu Shirai, Ray, unlike his siblings, has an opposite and darker personality.
 He is more extreme than the rest of his family.
 He is the darkness, compare to Emma the sun, and Norman the moon.
-Ray is the favorite character of Kaiu Shirai, according to the author, they have few things in common, explaining how the way he tends to get desperate and throw in the towel is a lot like the personality of Ray.
-Shirai revealed that In his original script, Ray was originally going to die.
-Seeing as how he nearly burned himself down with Grace Field in retaliation against Isabella and the demons, he could have died before his siblings even escaped.
+Ray is the favorite character of Kaiu Shirai, according to the author, they have things in common, explaining how the way he tends to get desperate and throw in the towel is a lot like the personality of Ray.
+Shirai revealed that in his original script, Ray was originally going to die.
+Seeing as how he nearly burned himself down with Grace Field House in retaliation against Isabella and the demons, he could have died before his siblings even escaped.
 But he avoided this idea.

-Posuka Demizu considers Ray to be an easier and fast character to create as compared to Norman and Emma.
-Even if he is the most deep and dark character of the main characters trio of the series.
+Posuka Demizu considers Ray to be an easier and fast character to create compared to Norman and Emma.
+Even if he is the most deep and dark character of the main characters of the series.
 According to Demizu, The proposal where his eye was hidden was a casual sketch.
-She thought that it might give him more flow, a sort of shadowy air and make him look cool.
+She thought that it might give him more flow, a sort of shadow air and make him look cool.

 Casting

-In the anime adaptation, the character is voiced by Mariya Ise in Japanese; and Laura Stahl voices the character in English.
-In the live-action film adaptation, Ray was portrayed by Kairi Jyo in the original role, and by Ruito Yamashiro in his childhood.
+In the anime adaptation, Ray is voiced by Mariya Ise in Japanese; and Laura Stahl voices the character in English.
+In the live-action film adaptation, Ray was portrayed by Kairi Jo in the original role, and by Ruito Yamashiro in his childhood.